lobophf/guessMyNumber/README.md

 <p>

 ## :question: About:
-**Guess my Number** is a free game made for you spend your free time.
+**Guess my Number** is a free game made for you to spend free time.
 The rules are simple:

 -  The player tries guessing a number between 1 and 20.
 - If the guessed value is correct, the player wins the game.
 If not, the player can try again while the score is great than 0.